Starstuff-2002/Task-5-Elevate-Labs/README.md

 ## Files Included
 - `summary.txt`: A detailed summary of the observed traffic and explanation of protocols.
-- `README.md`: This file, explaining the analysis process and contents.
+- `task-5-summary`: This file, displaying the contents.

 ## Tools Used
 - Wireshark (on Kali Linux)